 Editing your photos creates a lot more images in your camera roll, especially if you make several different edits of the same image.
 Before you know it, you have a phone full of images and no system in place to find a photo you might want to locate.
 Plus, if you lose your iPhone, you’ll lose all your photos if you don’t have them backed up.

 The earlier you put a backup and cataloguing structure in place the better.
-You can back up your images to a physical computer drive or use cloud storage, or ideally both.
+You can copy photos from iPhone to Mac or Windows PC – or back them up in cloud storage.
 I primarily use external hard drives for my backups.
 I transfer my images to folders based on the month and year they were taken.

 As a secondary backup I use Flickr which allows me to store my images online.
 I only ever upload final edited images to Flickr, and I’ve created albums on the site based on the location or event at which the photos were taken.